krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/door-close-3.py.md

 # door-close: push the door closed to the target location
-# def door_close(robot):
+def door_close(robot):
     # Steps:
-    #  1. Put gripper near the door handle
+    #  1. Put gripper around door handle
     #  2. Push the door closed
-    # First, put the gripper near the door handle.
+    # First, put the gripper around the door handle.
-    if check("the robot's gripper is not near the door handle"): robot.place("gripper near door handle")
+    if check("the robot's gripper is not around door handle"): robot.grab("door handle")
-    # Once the gripper is near the handle, we can push the door closed.
+    # If the gripper is around the door handle, we can push the door closed.
-    if check("the robot's gripper is near the door handle"): robot.push("door closed to target location")
+    if check("the robot's gripper is around door handle"): robot.push("door closed to target location")